Atorvastatin: Other

+Increased fasting blood glucose

+Atorvastatin has been associated with a small increase in fasting blood glucose levels over a 2-year period, particularly in patients with Type 2 Diabetes, however evidence is conflicting and clinical significance of this increase has not been determined.
+Regular blood glucose monitoring may be advised in patients with Type 2 Diabetes.

 Cognitive

-There have been rare reports of reversible memory loss and confusion with all statins, including atorvastatin; however, there has not been enough evidence to associate statin use with cognitive impairment, and the risks for cognition are likely outweighed by the beneficial effects of adherence to statin therapy on cardiovascular and cerebrovascular disease.
+While rare cases of reversible memory loss and confusion have been reported with statin use, including atorvastatin, multiple systematic review and meta-analyses have found no consistent evidence of a causal relationship.
+Current evidence, including large-scale observational studies and randomised trials, supports the continued use of atorvastatin, as its cardiovascular and cerebrovascular benefits outweigh the unproven risks related to cognition.

 Pancreatitis

-There is some evidence that atorvastatin use may increase the risk of acute pancreatitis, in people who are already at a higher risk.
-However, there is also evidence that atorvastatin use decreases the risk of acute pancreatitis in people with mild to moderate hypertriglyceridemia, by lowering triglyceride levels.
+A 2012 meta-analysis found that statin therapy might reduce the risk of pancreatitis in people with normal or mildly elevated blood triglyceride levels.

 Erectile dysfunction

 Statins seem to have a positive effect on erectile dysfunction.

 Interactions

-Fibrates are a class of drugs that can be used for severe or refractory mixed hyperlipidaemia in combination with statins or as monotherapy.
-Concomitant therapy of atorvastatin with drugs from the fibrate drug class (such as gemfibrozil, fenofibrate) can increase the risk of myopathy and rhabdomyolysis.

 Co-administration of atorvastatin with one of CYP3A4 inhibitors such as itraconazole, telithromycin, and voriconazole, may increase serum concentrations of atorvastatin, which may lead to adverse reactions.
 This is less likely to happen with other CYP3A4 inhibitors such as diltiazem, erythromycin, fluconazole, ketoconazole, clarithromycin, cyclosporine, protease inhibitors, or verapamil, and only rarely with other CYP3A4 inhibitors, such as amiodarone and aprepitant.
 Often, bosentan, fosphenytoin, and phenytoin, which are CYP3A4 inducers, can decrease the plasma concentrations of atorvastatin.
 Only rarely, though, barbiturates, carbamazepine, efavirenz, nevirapine, oxcarbazepine, rifampin, and rifamycin, which are also CYP3A4 inducers, can decrease the plasma concentrations of atorvastatin.
 Oral contraceptives increased AUC values for norethisterone and ethinylestradiol; these increases should be considered when selecting an oral contraceptive for a woman taking atorvastatin.

 Antacids can rarely decrease the plasma concentrations of statin medications, but do not affect the LDL-C-lowering efficacy.

 Niacin also is proved to increase the risk of myopathy or rhabdomyolysis.

 Some statins may also alter the concentrations of other medications, such as warfarin or digoxin, leading to alterations in effect or a requirement for clinical monitoring.
 The increase in digoxin levels due to atorvastatin is a 1.2 fold elevation in the area under the curve (AUC), resulting in a minor drug-drug interaction.
 The American Heart Association states that the combination of digoxin and atorvastatin is reasonable.
 In contrast to some other statins, atorvastatin does not interact with warfarin concentrations in a clinically meaningful way (similar to pitavastatin).